jameskaupert/learning-stuff/aws-ccp-exampro/16-identity.md

 - Edit/Delete S3 policy including an invalid VPC ID or VPC endpoint ID
 - Sign up for GovCloud
 - Create organizations

+## AWS Single Sign On

+- create or connect workforce identities in AWS once and manage access centrally across your AWS organization